curityio/nginx-lua-oauth-proxy-plugin/README.md

-# Kong BFF Token Plugin
+# Kong Back End for Front End (BFF) Plugin

 [![Quality](https://img.shields.io/badge/quality-experiment-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-A LUA plugin to demonstrate how to handle translation from secure SameSite cookies to access tokens.\
-This is used within a wider `Back End for Front End` solution when the SPA makes calls to APIs.
+A LUA plugin that acts as an `OAuth Proxy` as part of a [Token Handler Pattern](https://curity.io/resources/learn/the-token-handler-pattern) solution.

+- This enables an SPA to use only secure `SameSite=strict` cookies during API calls
+- The plugin translates cookies to tokens so that APIs receive JWTs in the standard way

 ## Configuration